psychotimmy/sharpmz-80k/README.md

 # sharpmz-80k
 Sharp MZ-80K programs (.mzf format)

-As of 7th March 2025, the following programs are archived here:
+As of 20th April 2025, the following programs are archived here:

 BASIC SP-5025